AETAS: Analysis of Evolving Temporal Affect and Semantics for Legal History: Data and methods

 \subsection{Corpus and temporal binning}

-We use OBC 2.0 TEI-XML, converting proceedings to a parquet corpus.
+We use OBC 2.0 TEI-XML, converting proceedings to a parquet corpus covering 1674--1913.
+OBC 2.0 is human-transcribed rather than OCRed, but titles, numerals, and proper-noun noise persist; we quantify their impact via NER/POS and proxy filters.
 Text is lowercased, punctuation stripped except hyphens, and grouped into 10-year bins.
 Bins with fewer than five million tokens merge forward (resulting in an initial 1674s bin through 1749), preserving chronological order.